Customer loyalty is arguably the most important metric every business should be measuring on a regular basis.

 But how do you build a business where loyal customers are the rule, not the exception?

 That’s what we’ll cover here.
 We’ll start by understanding what customer loyalty is, then we’ll discuss some interesting stats that show just how critical repeat customers are to your business.
-Finally, we’ll look at 3 simple things you can implement in your business right now to start driving loyalty and repeat purchases.
+Finally, we’ll look at 3 simple things you can implement in your business right now to start increasing customer loyalty and repeat purchases.

 What Is Customer Loyalty?

 Customer loyalty is a customer’s readiness to do business with a brand multiple times.
 It’s the result of repeated positive customer experiences which results in the birth of a brand advocate.

 The true meaning of loyalty is well understood, and it’s a quality that many of us share.
 After all, you more than likely exhibit loyal behavior toward your friends, family or even your suppliers.
 Just as you support and remain loyal to key individuals in your life, as a business owner, you’ll want to build that same level of allegiance with your customers.

 To put it simply, customer loyalty is both an attitude and behavior.
 When you build loyal customers, they will favor your brand over others.